vamp/roole/index.md

 	display: inline
 ```

-WARNING: Multi-line commnets are currently only allowed at the top level, e.g., it's a syntax error to insert a multi-line comment inside a rule set.
+WARNING: Multi-line commnets are currently only allowed at the top level, e.g., it's a syntax error to insert one inside a rule set.

 ### Variable